California encephalitis virus: History

 It was first discovered and isolated in 1943, from Aedes melanimon mosquitoes collected in Kern County, California.
 Two years later the first human cases of encephalitis were attributed to this new virus.
 Three cases in total were reported, and all three cases were in residents of Kern County in the Central Valley of California.

 In all three cases there was strong laboratory evidence confirming infection, due to the presence of neutralizing antibodies linked to California encephalitis.
 Since then, most cases of encephalitis have been associated with the La Crosse virus, and California encephalitis is a rare cause of disease in the Western world.

 The original California Encephalitis virus was isolated and put alongside fifteen other related viruses that are now categorized as the "California serogroup".
 From 1996 to 1998, approximately three times as many reported human cases of arboviral encephalitis were caused by California serogroup viruses than were reported for western equine encephalomyelitis viruses, St. Louis encephalitis, and eastern equine encephalomyelitis viruses combined.

+California serogroup virus

+The California serogroup of viruses includes seventeen viruses, all arthropod-borne viruses primarily transmitted by mosquitoes..
+They are the second-most-common cause of arbovirus-associated neurological disease in North America.
+In addition to the California encephalitis virus, the serogroup includes: